neurallatents/neurallatents.github.io/challenge.md

 ### Ranking and Prizes

-The challenge evaluates **co-smoothing** performance on individual datasets and across all datasets.
+The challenge evaluates **co-smoothing** performance on 5ms bins, on individual datasets and across all datasets.
 The overall winner will be chosen by average rank across datasets.
 For the MC_Maze scaling datasets, each dataset session will be weighted as 1/3 of a dataset in both individual and overall ranking calculations.

 Prizes will be provided in the form of Visa gift cards.
 - A prize of 3,000 USD will be given for best average rank across tasks.